iitalics/Opal/docs/Syntax.md

 a specified set of methods.
 To demonstrate:

 >  Suppose you want to write a generic function `max` that takes two inputs, and returns the larger
 >  of the two.
-Concrete types are too specific; we don't want to have to define a different
+Concrete types are too specific; we don't want to have to define a different function
->  function for every comparable type (`int`, `real`, `char`...).
-However, parameter type could
+>  for every comparable type (`int`, `real`, `char`...).
+However, a parameter type could represent
->  represent any data, which is certainly not garunteed to be of a type that can be "ordered".
+>  any data, including data that is certainly not garunteed to be of a type that can be "ordered".

 The code